 Tips to limit wildfire smoke exposure

 Remain indoors as much as possible.
 This tactic is most useful in buildings that effectively stop outdoor air from getting inside.
-If you need to travel by car to leave or evacuate an area affected by wildfire smoke, use a car air purifier, such as the Atem Car, to help keep your vehicle interior air clean as you pass through smoky or polluted areas.
+If you need to travel by car to leave or evacuate an area affected by wildfire smoke, use a car air purifier to help keep your vehicle interior air clean as you pass through smoky or polluted areas.

 Wear a mask outdoors.
 Only use a respirator mask with an N95, KN95, or N100 rating to help.

-Create a clean air sanctuary inside your home.
+Maintain a clean air environment inside your home.
 Wildfire smoke particles and gases can quickly build up inside your home.
 Keep windows closed and seal off any openings to the outside, including vents.
-When using an air-conditioner, be sure to set it to re-circulate and close the fresh-air intake.
-Filter the air, when ventilating the space.
-A high-performance air purifier for wildfire smoke, such as the IQAir HealthPro Plus, will help remove smoke particles of all sizes from the indoor air.
-The HealthPro Plus will also help control ozone levels.
+When using an air conditioner, be sure to set it to re-circulate and close the fresh-air intake.
+Filter the air when ventilating the space.
+A high-performance air purifier for wildfire smoke, will help remove smoke particles of all sizes from the indoor air and help control ozone levels.
 This is critical if you live in an urban area downwind (even remotely) from wildfires.

 Avoid activities that further pollute the indoor air.
-Avoid burning candles, using the fireplace, or even vacuuming (unless you own a high-performance HEPA vacuum cleaner).
-All of these can otherwise become additional sources of indoor air pollutants.
-Use an air quality monitor, such as the AirVisual Pro, to track levels of indoor pollutants like PM2.5 and CO2 from smoke and other indoor pollution sources.
+Avoid burning candles, using the fireplace, or even vacuuming unless you own a high-performance HEPA vacuum cleaner.
+All of these activities can otherwise become additional sources of indoor air pollutants.
+Use an air quality monitor to track levels of indoor pollutants like PM2.5 and CO2 from smoke and other indoor pollution sources.
 Take action if indoor air pollutants rise to dangerous levels by running an air purifier, circulating fresh air through your HVAC system, or leaving your home temporarily if indoor air becomes unsafe to breathe or your home is threatened by wildfire.

-Wildfires are likely to continue increasing in frequency and intensity.
+Wildfires are increasing in frequency and intensity.
 Wildfire smoke can negatively affect your health, even if you’re far away from the actual fire.
-Learn to protect the health of you and your family, and rest assured that you’ve taken the necessary precautions.
+Learn to protect the health of yourself and your family, and rest assured that you’ve taken the necessary precautions.

 During a wildfire, it’s also important to monitor your local air quality to see how wildfire smoke will affect your outdoor air.